michaelweinberger/scRNA-seq-integration/README.md

 - [scVI](https://docs.scvi-tools.org/en/stable/user_guide/models/scvi.html)<sup>1</sup> and [scANVI](https://docs.scvi-tools.org/en/stable/user_guide/models/scanvi.html)<sup>2</sup>, or
 - [SAMap](https://github.com/atarashansky/SAMap?tab=readme-ov-file)<sup>3</sup>

-The datasets to be integrated should contain human, mouse or zebrafish data.
+The datasets to be integrated should contain human, mouse or zebrafish data. <br>
 Before integration using scVI/scANVI, gene names across datasets will be assimilated with the preference human > mouse > zebrafish (ie. if there is a human dataset, gene names in all other datasets will be converted to human gene names.
 If there is no human dataset but a mouse and a zebrafish dataset, gene names will be converted to mouse nomenclature).
 Integration using scVI is not limited to cross-species integration, but can be performed on any metadata variable specified.
 The output of scVI is used as input to scANVI, which uses cell type labels to optimise data integration. <br>
 SAMap specifically works to integrate cross-species datasets, and as a first step generates BLAST databases comparing either whole transcriptomes or coding sequence subsets between species.